Analysis of Poem "somewhere i have never travelled,gladly beyond" by E.E.Cummings

 Some say the poem was written following the birth of his daughter, hence the reference to frail and fragility.
 Some insist it was an ode to his second wife, Anne Barton.
 Others claim it to be an attempt to transcend sexuality, lust and love.

-Summary and Analysis of somewhere i have never travelled, gladly beyond
+of somewhere i have never travelled, gladly beyond - Introduction

 You have to have your wits about you when reading a cummings poem!
 Take time to follow the unusual rhythms and don't be afraid to slow down if you get caught up in the spontaneous chaos of his syntax.

 For starters, the punctuation can mislead the reader so scan with care.
 Read through twice, slowly, then read a third time at a more relaxed pace.
 By doing this the rhythms become more obvious, and internal rhymes and devices begin to show through.

 Note down any odd structural features - parentheses for example (brackets in the UK) - and metrical irregularities.

 Due to the enjambment and careful placement of colons, commas, parentheses and so on, the five stanzas could well be one long monologue whispered into the ear of an intimate.
 It takes time to get the breaks right but several attempts lead to much clearer understanding.

 The speaker is trying to convey something that transcends normality - probably love, or the idea of love - which could be construed as a journey/travel, beyond words almost, taking us straight to the silent eyes of the lover.